-Governance mechanisms into which climate- related issues are integrated board- level Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and verseeing progress against goals and targets for addressing climate-related issues The management of the environmental and social elements in our operating power plants is under the responsibility of the Directorate of Environment, Quality, Occupational Health and Safety under Production Deputy Directorate General.
-The units responsible for the project undertake the management of the OSG and environmental auting the period from the projecting phase to the commissioning of the plants.
+Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues The management of the environmental and social elements in our operating power plants is under the responsibility of the Directorate of Environment, Quality, Occupational Health and Safety under Production Deputy Directorate General.
+The units responsible for the project undertake the management of the OSG and environmental performance during the period from the projecting phase to the commissioning of the plants.
 Key environmental and social performance data on our plants and project sites are reported to the Board of Directors.
-In addition, annual or periodic environmental and social performance data on our plants and project sites are reported to the Board of Directors.
-In addition, annual or periodic environmental and social performance data on our plants and project sites are reported to the Board of Directors.
-In addition, annual or periodic environmental and social performance data on our plants and project sites are reported to the Board of Directors through the Executive Board.
+In addition, annual or periodic environmental and social performance monitoring reports and annual sustainability reports to financial institutions originating from signatories and contracts are also reported to the Board of Directors through the Executive Board. ------------------------------ --- ---